SOME DISTURBING BRITISH UNSOLVED MURDERS AND MYSTERIOUS DISAPPEARANCES

 Location: Bury St Edmunds, Suffolk

 Corrie McKeague is a 23-year-old Scottish airman, from Dunfermline, Fife, stationed at RAF Honington.
 No trace of him has been found since he vanished during the early hours of Saturday 24 September 2016.
 On the Friday night of the 23rd Corrie had gone for a night out in Bury St Edmunds.
 In the early hours of Saturday morning (the 24th) he separated with friends after leaving Flex nightclub.
 He went to pick up some food from Pizza Mamma Mia, on St Andrews Street North, a place he had regularly used.
 He was reputed to be in good spirits there, playing Rock, Paper, Scissors with a stranger.
 CCTV caught him passing The Grapes pub on Brentgovel Street at around 1:20 AM.
 He then spent a couple of hours napping in the doorway of an electrical store.
 At 3:08 AM he replied to a message from a friend on a phone, forwarding an image to them.
 He got up from the doorway, and the last confirmed sighting of him was at 3:24 AM on CCTV, when he headed down a pathway towards Cornhill Walk, to a refuse collection area behind a Greggs shop.
 He was never seen leaving this area.
 The police searched a bin lorry in the area at the time for Corrie’s phone, but nothing was found.
 They traced the phone from Bury to the Barton Mills area, Mildenhall, up to 4:30 AM, travelling at a speed only possible by vehicle.
 The phone hasn’t been used from that time onwards.
 A retired senior officer has expressed confusion as to what Corrie was doing heading to the bin collection area, and why he has never been seen emerging from it.
 In spite of exhaustive police inquiries, public donations, volunteer search-parties, and public appeals by his mother, Nicola Urquhart, no trace of Corrie has been found.
 Initially, there was concern that he may have been abducted by terrorists, as there had been an alleged attempt at another RAF base back in July, but as Mrs Urquhart has pointed out, terrorists or kidnappers would be issuing ransom demands, or at least be wanting it known publicly what they had done.
 It simply doesn’t make sense for them to have a total blanket silence like this.
 This is very much an ongoing investigation.
 Anyone with information has been asked to call the police incident room on 01473 782019, or Crimestoppers on 0800 555 111.
+UPDATE 3/3/2017: a man who works at Biffa has been arrested, and released on bail, for attempting to pervert the course of justice.
+Investigation ongoing.

 Date: 29 July 1981